 Turning off the switch for the radio will not shut off the engine.
-To shut off the engine, pinch the fuel line.
-Squeeze the line closed to shut off the fuel supply to the engine.
+To shut off the engine, use the shut-off clamp on the fuel line.
+Squeeze the clamp closed to shut off the fuel supply to the engine.
+Don't forget to release it when you restart the engine.

 Avoid shutting off the engine by placing your finger over the exhaust outlet, especially if you are through driving for the day.
 This will leave more unburned fuel in the engine that could lead to harmful corrosion.
-Always be careful not to touch the exhaust pipe after running.
-It can become very hot.
+Always be careful not to touch the exhaust pipe after running, it can become very hot.

 When the EZ-Start controller is in protection mode, wait at least three minutes before attempting to start the engine to give the starter motor time to cool.